linusmossberg/monte-carlo-ray-tracer/README.md

 The `k_nearest_photons` field specifies the number of nearest photons to search for and use in the radiance estimate each time a photon map is evaluated at a point.
 Larger values create better but less localized (blurrier) estimates since the search sphere is expanded to cover the target number of photons.
 The maximum radius of this search sphere is controlled with the `max_radius` field.
 This is useful to discard large parts of the search space and thereby increase performance.
 The global radiance evaluation is however delayed if the target number of photons doesn't fit in the search sphere to prevent bad estimates, so this should be set to a reasonable value. `max_caustic_radius` is the same but is used exclusively for caustic photons.

 The `max_photons_per_octree_leaf` field affects both the octree search performance and memory usage of the application.
-I cover this more in the report and this value can probably be left at 190 in most cases.
+This value can probably be left at ~200 in most cases.

 The `use_shadow_photons` field specifies whether to use shadow photons.
 Shadow photons are used to determine if it's necessary to cast shadow rays or delay the global radiance evaluation in certain situations.
 This can improve performance and reduce artifacts in some scenes and do the opposite in other.

 The `direct_visualization` field can be used to visualize the photon maps directly.
 Setting this to true will make the program evaluate the global radiance from all photon maps at the first diffuse reflection.
-An example of this is in the report.
 </details>

 ___